cjgdev/midi-markdown/docs/user-guide/device-libraries.md

 If you have the physical device:

-1. Compile test MML to MIDI file
+1. Compile test MMD to MIDI file
 2. Play MIDI file to device
 3. Verify each command does what's expected
 4. Adjust aliases if behavior differs